patrick-morrison/shipwreck_inspector/README.md

 TBC

 ## Deploy to Heroku
 This app is configured with a procfile and django-heroku to deploy easily.
-Simply point Heroku to the git repository, add a postgres database and run it.
+Simply point Heroku to the git repository, add a postgres database addon and run it.
 You will then need to run:

 ```bash
 python manage.py makemigrations